 La Compañía Minera y Beneficiadora Maravillas y San Francisco

 On Saturday, 24 January, some of the principal merchants of Pachuca called upon the mining companies and asked them to issue script to make up for the lack of change.
 The entire situation was discussed at length and after consultation with the governor, in a later meeting, eight companies decided to issue the same form of vale together.
-La Blanca subscribed for $2,000, an amount based on its requirement for four weeksAHMM, Fondo Norteamericano, vol. 41, exp.
+Maravillas y San Francisco subscribed for $2,000, an amount based on its requirement for four weeksAHMM, Fondo Norteamericano, vol. 41, exp.
 15, Dirección General, Correspondencia, Mar 1913 – Nov 1914.

 However, judging from the date printed on its notes, the company had already decided on its own design, and these were not printed by the American Book & Printing Company but by El Sobre Azul, of Mexico City.

 Because it had its own design the company was not effected in July when the vales of the other companies were counterfeited and had to be withdrawn.

-Two cheques al portador, printed by Tipografía El Buen Tono, for $5 and $10 drawn on the Banco Internacional e Hipotecario de México.
+The company also produced cheques al portador, printed by Tipografía El Buen Tono, for $5 and $10 drawn on the Banco Internacional e Hipotecario de México.
 These were also signed by [ ] as Cajero and Arthur (Arturo) H. Stockdale as Gerente.